 This is the first chapter of an idea that has been stewing in my head for a good while.
-I have five more chapters written, but they are being poured over for corrections and other such niceties.
 This fanfiction is written by a fan rather pissed about the ending of Mass Effect 3, but I understand the reasons why Bioware had to scramble to fill in plot when the lead writer got kicked off the series.

-So, let me present to you An Indoctrinated Dream.
+So, let me present to you Living An Indoctrinated Dream.
 Mass Effect with Ego.

 If you wanted me to apologize, you would have brought a lawyer.

 The feeling of a bullet passing through your head is quite surreal.
 Surreal right until your nerves that let you know that you are hurt start screaming out to let you know that you have been hurt.
 Shepard's bullet passed right through the frontal lobes, and unfortunately due to his reaper hardware he had installed, he had a much better response system installed behind his eyes.
 He jerked his head as the bullet broke through his improved skull, the grain sized piece of burning hot metal, inferno ammo, Her favorite, burned its way at a different angle.
 Thanks to his involuntary head twitching, the bullet then impacted his spine, passing relatively safely through the rest of his head.
 So he had a perfect view of her as she lowered her gun, and dragged her broken body over towards Anderson's.